 Microsoft Internet Information Services (Web Server) is part of Windows Server.
-It is also available on Windows 8 or 10 Pro Version.
+It is also available on Windows 8 Pro, 10 Pro or 11 Pro Version.
 You just need to activate it which we will discuss later.

 To get started, we need to download some software from the web.

 *You can download the Non Thread Safe version.
 Select the zip file.
 It is the one compatible with IIS.

 There are several versions of PHP available for Windows.
 PHP 7.0 to 8.1 and so on.
 These are all supported versions of PHP.
 You can always select the latest version which is 8.1 as of March 2022 unless you have older applications that needs the older version of PHP.
 It is recommended to update the PHP version as soon as it is released for security and stability.